 The aperture controls the amount of light that you let into your camera.
 It also controls the field of depth of your shot.
 The lower the number of F stop, the shallower depth of field and the more light will come through.
 Larger numbers will lessen the light but gain you a larger depth in your shots.

-Most portrait photography is done with a low number F stop, this give the blurred background affect.
+Most portrait photography is done with a low number F stop, this gives the blurred background affect.

 My landscapes I try to average an F stop of about 11